ewibowo/aci-troubleshooting-lab/source/epg.rst

 End Point Group
 ===============

-So far the fabric nodes have all been discovered (VTEPs are assigned) and access policies have been created (port speed, cdp, lldp and other leaf port properties).
-Now, we are ready to assign the leaf ports to EPGs.
+So far all the fabric nodes have been discovered (VTEPs are assigned) and access policies have been created (port speed, cdp, lldp and other leaf port properties).
+Now, we are ready to assign the ownership of leaf ports to EPGs.

 EPG classification can be based on: